 To claim for unfair dismissal you must additionally have served your employer for a certain amount of time.
 If you started your job on or after 6 April 2012 then you must have worked for your employer for a minimum of two continuous years.
-However, if you suspect that the reason for your dismissal would fall within one of the ‘automatically unfair’ reasons or is certainly different from the reason conveyed to you directly by your employer, then you may not need to satisfy any service test to bring an unfair dismissed claim, and in which case you should certainly take advice to ensure that you are fully appraised of your rights.
+However, if you suspect that the reason for your dismissal would fall within one of the ‘automatically unfair’ reasons or is certainly different from the reason conveyed to you directly by your employer, then you may not need two years continuous service to bring an unfair dismissal claim, and in which case you should certainly take advice to ensure that you are fully appraised of your rights.

 How do I know if my dismissal was unfair?

 You may feel you have been unfairly dismissed if you are shocked at the decision or you are unsure of the reasons why you have been dismissed.
 If this is the case then you should seek advice as soon as possible so that the situation can be addressed and you can be fully advised/informed of your rights.
 No two cases are the same so it is important that you consult expert advice to establish better your individual circumstances are likely to be found to be unfair.

 How long do I have to make an unfair dismissal claim?